SatoshiumAI/satoshium-us/certifier/faq/README.md

 Certifier is authoritative for its own certification actions, Certification Packages, Certification Classes, lifecycle, and generated certification artifacts.

-Its purpose is not merely to record information, but to preserve how a subject was reviewed, what evidence was considered, what determination was reached, and how that result can be independently reviewed later.

 ---

 ## What does Certifier certify?

-Certifier supports certification of defined digital subjects such as:
+Certifier supports defined digital Certification Subjects such as pages, reports, services, workflows, datasets, and tools.

-* Pages
-* Reports
-* Services
-* Workflows
-* Datasets
-* Tools

 Additional subject categories may be introduced through documented Certifier and Suite governance.

 ---

-## What is a Certification Target?
+## What is a Certification Subject?

-A Certification Target is the item being reviewed.
+A Certification Subject is the defined item, system, record, workflow, service, dataset, tool, or other governed subject being reviewed.

-Examples include:

-* A webpage
-* A published report
-* A software tool
-* A workflow
-* A dataset
-* A service

-The target is the subject of the certification process.
+The Certification Subject establishes what is inside the certification boundary.

 ---

 ## What is certification?

-Certification is the process of reviewing a target against a documented standard, evaluating supporting evidence, and recording a determination.
+Certification is the process of reviewing a defined Certification Subject against applicable standards and methodology, evaluating supporting evidence, and recording a governed determination.

-Certification is intended to create a transparent and reviewable record of that process.
+Certification creates a transparent and reviewable record of that process.

 ---